-- Risk exposure control – allows Swiss Re to control its risk-taking decisions and total risk accumulations, including the passive risk we are exposed to through our operations.
+- Risk limit framework – allows Swiss Re to control its risk-taking decisions and total risk accumulations, including the passive risk we are exposed to through our operations.

 - Risk reporting – creates internal risk transparency and enables Swiss Re to meet external disclosure requirements.

-- Insurance risk reviews, to assess the quality of decision-making in the taking of underwriting risks by performing independent assessments of costing, pricing, wording and claims handling
+- Insurance risk reviews – assess the quality of decision-making in the taking of insurance risks by performing independent evaluations of underwriting, costing, pricing and claims handling.

 Swiss Re has implemented a principle-based integrated internal control system to mitigate identified operational risks including financial reporting and compliance risks, as well as risks that could impair the effectiveness and efficiency of operations.
 This control system represents a subset of Swiss Re’s risk control framework and is based on international standards established by COSO (the Committee of Sponsoring Organisations of the Treadway Commission).
 It is applied on multiple organisational levels, including Group, functions, regions and legal entities.